-If a new plugin or a plugin update is available, you will see a message at the far left of the status bar.
-On the right side of the status bar, there is a small checkbox which can be used to temporarily prevent layers being rendered to the map view (see section Rendering below).
-The icon Solution immediately stops the current map rendering process.
+On the right side of the status bar, there is a small checkbox which can be used to temporarily prevent layers being rendered to the map view (see section Rendering).

-To the right of the render functions, you find the EPSG code of the current project CRS and a projector icon.
-Clicking on this opens the projection properties for the current project.
+To the right of the render functions, you find the Current CRS: icon with the EPSG code of the current project CRS.
+Clicking on this lets you Enable 'on the fly' CRS transformation properties for the current project and apply another CRS to the map view.